 Queensbury: Signs known as digital billboards, electronic display panels and similar LED digital advertising displays shall be prohibited, with the exception of price signs on fuel pumps

 Utica: Illumination shall be steady in nature, not flashing, moving or changing in brilliance, color or proximity.

 White Plains: A sign on which the message changes more than eight times per day shall be considered an animated sign and not a changeable copy sign for purposes of this Chapter.

 Mount Vernon: No sign or other advertising structure shall be illuminated with lights that glare into or upon any adjacent residential premises or district, operators of motor vehicles or pedestrians on the public right-of-way.

-Philadelphia PA (2014): Animated Signs [includes Digital LED signs and Electronic Message are prohibited within 200 ft. of any intersection of any two or more streets; and prohibited within 150 ft. of a residential district or facing any residential district within 300 ft. of the sign
+Philadelphia PA (2014, Signs): Animated Signs [includes Digital LED signs and Electronic Message are prohibited within 200 ft. of any intersection of any two or more streets; and prohibited within 150 ft. of a residential district or facing any residential district within 300 ft. of the sign